[Jump to code hierarchy]

 Protection

-One family of subsystem codes has parameters \([[3m,2g,2m+2g-2,d]]\), where \(m\) is the number of vertices of the original embedded two-colex, where \(g\) is the genus of the surface embedding the two-colex, and where the distance is bounded from below by the length of the smallest nontrivial homological cycle of the two-colex \(\Gamma\) [3; Construction B][4; Lemma 2].
+One family of subsystem codes has parameters \([[3m,2g,2m+2g-2,d]]\), where \(m\) is the number of vertices of the original embedded two-colex, \(g\) is the genus of the surface embedding the two-colex, and the distance is bounded from below by the length of the smallest nontrivial homological cycle of the two-colex \(\Gamma\) [3; Construction B][4; Lemma 2].

 Gates